akhi3030/NEPs/neps/nep-0605-sharded-contracts.md

 Calls from a sharded contract will use the same `predecessor_id`.
 But not all sharded contracts should have the ability to make cross contract calls in the account owner's name.

 We solve this with a permission system that can use a sharded contract but give it limited access.
 Sharded contracts that need it can also be deployed with full access, it's the user's choice.
+But even then, callee's can always read `predecessor_context` to check if the cross contract call originates from a sharded contract's context.

 #### Requirements on balance